In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

 http://www.yourdomain.com/images/supportbutton.jpg

-This information will be required in Step 3.
+This information will be used in Step 3.

-Step 2 – Add the support page.
+Step 2 – Create the contact page.

-Create a contact page on your site and note the page URL …
+Create a contact page and note the page URL …

-Step 3 – Compose your text widget code.
+Step 3 – Create the code for your text widget.

 - Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.